 - Include children in discussions: As much as possible, let children be a part of the conversation – of course this depends on the age and developmental stage as well as the topic.
 If you’re trying out new family activities, let them have a voice.
 Ask what’s most important to them to determine what should or shouldn’t change.
 This may help children feel a sense of stability and control over their situation.

-- Ease into different parenting styles: Children may need time to adjust to the parenting style from a parent who has just returned home – be patient as everyone adjusts.
-Parents should be on the same page about rules and punishments – present a united front.
+- Ease into different parenting styles: Children may need time to adjust to the parenting style of the parent who has just returned home.
+Try to be patient as everyone adjusts.
+Parents should be on the same page about rules and punishments.
+Make sure to discuss parenting decisions with each other so you can present a united front to the children.

-For more guidance, check out the Five Tips to Support Children During Reintegration article.
+For more guidance, read the article Five Tips to Support Children During Reintegration, and check out the parent resources on the Military Kids Connect website.

 Asking for help is a sign of strength.
 If reintegration is difficult for you or your family and loved ones, reach out to friends and support networks.
-You can also take advantage of the many resources available to you.
+Military OneSource offers free, confidential non-medical counseling to help with issues like parenting, communication, stress management, decision-making and deployment adjustments.
+Learn more about non-medical counseling services.